thegridelectric/gridworks-scada/README.md

     tools/mkenv-pi.sh

-To activate the environment, add gw_spaceheat to your python path and then `source` the environment's activation file.
+To activate the environment, add 'gw_spaceheat' to your PYTHONPATH and then `source` the environment's activation file.
 This is most easily accomplished with a shell alias, for example on a Mac by fixing to following to contain the actual the path to this repo on your machine and then adding the result to